 See What you must do on page 9.

-Your garden: the walls and fences we own.
+Your garden: We look after the walls and fences we own.
 We also look after any paved areas and paths we've put in.

 Shared areas: we carry out all repairs to these areas.